Cold Spring Harbor (album)

 Cold Spring Harbor is the debut studio album by American recording artist Billy Joel, released on November 1, 1971, by Family Productions.
-The album sold poorly, receiving attention mainly after 1973's Piano Man and later albums became popular, and was reissued in 1983.
+The album sold poorly, receiving attention mainly after 1973's Piano Man and later albums became popular.
+Due to a mastering error, the original LP release ran at a faster speed than originally recorded.
+In 1983, producer Artie Ripp oversaw a remixed, edited and speed-corrected version of the album.
+This revised edition was issued by Columbia Records.

 Composition and recording

 Cold Spring Harbor was named after the hamlet in the town of Huntington, New York, located on Long Island Sound near Joel's hometown.
 The front cover was photographed at Harbor Road.

 The song "Tomorrow Is Today" drew from his period of depression and hospitalization the year before.
+When it was released as a single, Record World remarked that Joel had "a flair for dramatic, lush orchestral sounds."

-Joel later released live versions of "She's Got a Way" and "Everybody Loves You Now", first included on this album, in his Songs in the Attic (1981), recorded in live performances.
-"She's Got a Way" was also released as a single in early 1982, and peaked at No. 23 on the Billboard Hot 100 chart.
+Joel later released live versions of "She's Got a Way" and "Everybody Loves You Now" on his 1981 live album, Songs in the Attic.
+"She's Got a Way" was also released as a single in early 1982, peaking at No. 23 on the Billboard Hot 100 chart.

 Production

 Mastering

-Through an error in the album's mastering, the songs played slightly too fast, causing Joel's voice to sound unnaturally high (one-half of a semitone higher—Joel joked that he sounded more like the Bee Gees or one of Alvin and the Chipmunks than himself).
-According to a long-standing rumor, when Joel first heard the finished product, he "ripped it off the turntable, ran out of the house, and threw [the record] down the street."
-Arthur "Artie" Ripp, owner of Family Productions and hence the owner of the original master tapes, was responsible for the production error, and the mistake cost him his friendship with Joel.
+Through an error in the album's mastering, the songs played slightly too fast, causing Joel's voice to sound unnaturally high, which he later compared to the Bee Gees and Alvin and the Chipmunks.
+In 1996, Joel recalled that, upon the album's release, he had organized a listening party with his friends and after hearing the album "I was, like, furious.
+I took the thing and I threw it like a frisbee."

+Artie Ripp, owner of Family Productions and hence the owner of the original master tapes, was responsible for the production error, and the mistake cost him his friendship with Joel.
 He had originally signed the 22-year-old Joel to a ten-record contract that stripped Joel of all rights to the original tapes and to the publishing rights to all current and future songs.

 As part of a deal with Columbia Records to release Joel from his contract, Ripp was still able to collect royalties on sales of Joel's records long after Joel's acrimonious departure from Family Productions (up until 1986's The Bridge).
-Ripp only sold the publishing rights to Joel's song catalog back to Joel reluctantly after intense pressure from CBS/Columbia Records president Walter Yetnikoff, who claimed he had to threaten Ripp to finalize the deal.
+Ripp only sold the publishing rights to Joel's song catalog back to Joel reluctantly after intense pressure from CBS/Columbia Records president Walter Yetnikoff, who later stated that he had to threaten Ripp to finalize the deal.